MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 The [mega menu](https://support.office.com/article/d6768545-2391-4c66-9a8c-a85eb76b4cf5), [news web part](https://support.office.com/article/C2DCEE50-F5D7-434B-8CB9-A7FEEFD9F165), and [Yammer feeds](https://docs.microsoft.com/yammer/yammer-landing-page) can all be used to make your main portal page an engaging and productive destination for your users.
 Read [Guided walkthrough: Creating an Enterprise Landing site for your organization](https://support.office.com/article/9c1842c3-543e-4891-85d3-0eaf680e242d) for an end-to-end look at creating this page.

-*Start by:*
+*Start by -* Considering the goals from the perspective of your IT department, your organization's communications team, and end users of the experience.
+Design the portal page with simplicity and scalability in mind.

-*You'll know your done when:*
+*You'll know your done when -* You've created a launch plan for redirecting from your current portal page to the new page and have shared this plan with all stakeholders and end-users.

 #### Design your business-specific intranet site

 As you start designing the intranet sites for your group, consider surveying your users to better understand their needs and how they currently interact with your content.
 You can use [Forms](https://docs.microsoft.com/forms-pro) to create custom surveys and questionnaires.

 We recommend developing your intranet pages using [communication sites](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732).
 With communication sites, you can share news, reports, statuses, and other information through a variety of templates and web parts.
 For an end-to-end look at setting up a communication site, see [Guided walkthrough: Creating a communication site for your organization](https://support.office.com/article/d9aaecc7-e2df-43a7-acc2-bd37f1fe7cfe).
+Learn more about [how to plan your sites](https://support.office.com/en-us/article/plan-your-sharepoint-site-get-started-35d9adfe-d5cc-462f-a63a-bae7f2529182?ui=en-US&rs=en-US&ad=US).

 You can use the [news web part](https://support.office.com/article/C2DCEE50-F5D7-434B-8CB9-A7FEEFD9F165) to post important or interesting stories, announcements, people news, status updates, and more that can include graphics and rich formatting.
 Within the news web part, you can set up [audience targeting](https://support.office.com/article/68113d1b-be99-4d4c-a61c-73b087f48a81) to prioritize specific content for specific audiences.
 For an end-to-end look at using news in SharePoint, see [Guided walkthrough: setting up news for your organization](https://support.office.com/article/95a90834-96a2-463c-b741-31c4d2230706).